apache/nuttx/boards/README.txt

   This directory holds the port of NuttX to the NXP S32K118EVB board featuring the S32K118 Cortex-M0+.

+boards/arm/s32k1xx/s32k146evb
+  This directory holds the port of NuttX to the NXP S32K146EVB board featuring the S32K146 Cortex-M4F.

 boards/arm/imx6/sabre-6quad
   This directory holds a port of NuttX to the NXP/Freescale Sabre board featuring the iMX 6Quad CPU.